danielathome19/Form-NN/README.md

   * To suggest any improvements in existing features.
   * To suggest new features or structures or applications.

+# License
+The code is licensed under CC0 License 1.0.

 # Citation
 If you use this code for your research, please cite this project as either the *thesis* (**Deep Learning for Musical Form: Recognition and Analysis**):
 ```